skijit/max-msp-projects/utils/state/readme.md

 ## Usage
 - Conventions
-    - All 3 abstractions require a single argument which provides a name for their shared underlying dictionary.
+    - All 3 abstractions require a first argument which provides a name for their shared underlying dictionary.
         - This value should be the same for all 3 abstractions when you wish them to share a state, but you can create as many different state objects as you like.
+    - ```state.get``` and ```state.set``` can have their key names set dynamically (dynamically via an inlet or statically via their second argument (which takes precedence))
     - Call ```state.create``` before calling any associated instances of ```state.get``` or ```state.set```

 - state.create